elixirbeats/abletoolz/README.md

     "Some Plugin.64":       # the name the VST2 device stores
       to: vst3              # the format it becomes (this is the default)
       name: "Some Plugin"   # the name the VST3 goes by
-      state: verbatim       # or kilohearts, for kHs plugins
+      state: verbatim       # or a named state policy a parser provides
 ```

 A VST3 identifies itself by a class id that appears nowhere in a VST2 device, so a plugin can only be